Numinous

 I can still feel my footfalls

-I came to love that road and the way
+the way I came to love that road.

 If you appreciate receiving the poems of O Nobly Born, I'd love to have your financial support.
 You can make a $10 donation here by credit card or a donation of any amount through paypal below.
 I cherish every donation, as they support my work and enable me to offer these poems freely to all.
 With a grateful heart, Karly